Days of Action Against Violence Against Women

-On the occasion of the International Day on November 25, the University of Montpellier is renewing its commitment to combating violence against women by organizing several initiatives.
-The program includes self-defense workshops to learn techniques and how to react, an awareness webinar to better understand and prevent violence, and an autobiographical theatrical performance entitled "Imperméable" (Waterproof), a memorable event not to be missed.
+To mark the International Day on November 25, the University of Montpellier is renewing its commitment to combating violence against women by organizing several events.
+On the agenda: self-defense workshops to learn techniques and how to react, an awareness-raising webinar to better understand and prevent violence, and an autobiographical theater performance titled “Imperméable”—a must-see event.

 “In the books I read as a child, little girls sometimes had bad encounters.
-A threatening individual would jump out of a dark alleyway.
-So how could I have been suspicious when a family friend invited me to dance, all smiles, at a wedding one evening?”
+A menacing figure would suddenly appear from a dark alley.
+So how could I have been on my guard when a family friend invited me to dance, all smiles, at a wedding reception?”

-This quote, taken from the play Imperméable by the theater company Le Cri Dévot, highlights the prejudices and impacts of gender-based and sexual violence.
-These forms of violence, which are many and varied, can occur anywhere, even in places where we feel safe.
-Whether on the street, at work, or in their private lives, women can be confronted with them.
+This quote, taken from the play *Imperméable* by the theater company Le Cri Dévot, highlights the prejudices and consequences of gender-based and sexual violence.
+This violence, which takes many forms, can occur anywhere—even in places where we think we are safe.
+Whether on the street, at work, or in private life, women can be subjected to it.

-The UM encourages people to break free from stereotypes by offering various awareness-raising activities that raise awareness and encourage UM students and staff to learn about and reflect on these key issues.
+UM encourages people to move beyond stereotypes by offering various awareness-raising initiatives designed to raise awareness and provide UM students and staff with opportunities to learn about and reflect on these critical issues.

-The University must be a safe, caring, and respectful place, a space where everyone can take action, at their own level, to reduce violence, from the most serious to the most commonplace.
+The University has a duty to be a safe, caring, and respectful place—a space where everyone can do their part to combat violence, from the most serious to the most everyday forms.

 On the agenda: